US-Trustee-Program/Bankruptcy-Oversight-Support-Systems/docs/running.md

 ##### SQL Server Database

-###### Passwordless connection (via Azure User Managed Identity)
+###### Password-less connection (via Azure User Managed Identity)

-Existing Bicep deployment can automate the creation of the user managed identity and assign the identity to the functionapp instance.
+Existing Bicep deployment can automate the creation of the user managed identity and assign the identity to the Function App instance.
 The below are some manual steps to handle.

 Grant access to a managed identity with the following sql query